 As mentioned above you may want extra detailing or specialist finishes on areas of your roof, which again will affect the pricing.
-If you wanted to add balcony detailing roofers will need to use a higher-grade chop stranded matting that is embedded into the resin, to allow for the foot fall this part of the roof will endure.
+If you wanted to add balcony detailing roofers will need to use a higher-grade chop stranded matting which is embedded into the resin, to allow for the foot fall this part of the roof will endure.

-If you are looking for a 40-year guarantee on your Fibreglass roof the process explored above will require an extra three layers.
+If you are looking for a 40-year guarantee on your fibreglass roof the process explored above will require an extra three layers.
 These layers consist of a further layer of resin followed by a CSM layer in the middle and a final layer of resin.

 Looking at the costing for a GRP Flat Roof in comparison to other roofing systems, and from the point of view of cost per year guarantee, I feel it proves itself to be a very competitive roof installation within the roofing market.

-So, to summarise the key elements that will impact the price of a Fibreglass Flat Roof are:
+So, to summarise the key elements that will impact the price of a fibreglass flat roof are:

-• The size of your roof
+1. The size of your roof

-• The specification you are going for.
+2. The specification you are going for.

-• The level of build-up you require.
+3. The level of build-up you require.

-• The complexity of your installation.
+4. The complexity of your installation.

-• The length of guarantee you require.
+5. The length of guarantee you require.